 - Let your sonic cue be louder than the average stuff (engineer should be able to identify this place as fast as possible);

-- Leave a half-second or so of pause before and after the cue (i.e. bad take — pause — CUE — pause — new take).
+- Leave a tad of a pause before and after the cue (i.e. bad take — pause — CUE — pause — new take).

 Here’s how it goes.
 These peaks are very easy to spot and the editing process flows much faster!